KavyaRayidi/Data-Science-and-Business-Analytics/README.md

 # prediction using supervised ML
 Using Data Science and Business Analytics
-Tasks for the sparks foundation
+Task for the sparks foundation
 Task - 1 : Prediction of students percentages based on the number of hours studied.